LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 # Three line summary

--   Conditional expectations exist in a natural way for simple function, by taking extensions they also exist for integrable functions to a Banach space $L^1(\Omega\to E)$.
+-   Conditional expectations exist in a natural way for simple functions, by taking extensions they also exist for integrable functions to a Banach space $L^1(\Omega\to E)$.

 -   Using conditional expectations we can define what a martingale is just like in the real case.